This is based on opinion. Please don't list it on a work's trope example list.

 Oh that is just the tip of the iceberg.
 The Black/Purple Smurf plague has happened before.
-Papa Smurf had a book chronicling the disease in exquisite detail, down to a rather vivid color illustration of the source, the "purple fly."
-In fact, the only detail missing was the cure which Smurfette discovered completely by accident.
+Papa Smurf had a book chronicling the disease in exquisite detail, down to a rather vivid color illustration of the source, the "Buzz fly."
+In fact, the only detail missing was the cure which Papa Smurf discovered completely by accident.
 There are several chilling implications to this.
 1.)
 The person who wrote that book, witnessing the event first hand, may have had to abandon village with a small group of Smurf survivors, leaving the book as a cautionary tale.
 Which could mean there's an entire population of "G'naps" out there somewhere.
 2.)
-There are other purple flies in existence, which means The Virus can strike again at any time, especially as there's no acquired immunity.
+There are other Buzz flies in existence, which means The Virus can strike again at any time, especially as there's no acquired immunity.
 (Near the end of the episode, cured Smurfs would be reinfected even as their neighbors were curing others.)
 3.)
-The Viruslearns from its mistakes and mishaps, which means that even if 1.) did not occur because the Smurfs were cured without understanding why (ie, a large batch of that flower pollen just happened to blow through the village for no discernible reason), should the Purple Fly strike again, the new G'naps may just start seeking out and destroying this flower before moving in on Smurf village.
+The Viruslearns from its mistakes and mishaps, which means that even if 1.) did not occur because the Smurfs were cured without understanding why (ie, a large batch of that flower pollen just happened to blow through the village for no discernible reason), should the Buzz Fly strike again, the new G'naps may just start seeking out and destroying this flower before moving in on Smurf village.
 To wit, while Papa Smurf and the Smurfs got more and more desperate, trying all sorts of random things just to see what works, the G'naps were watching, waiting, and planning.
 They only attacked en masse when word got out that a cure exists, and the G'nap that painted itself blue?
-Hefty who could wrestle a G'nap to standstill before he got bitten and turned.
+In the animated version it was Hefty Smurf, who could wrestle a G'nap to standstill before he got bitten and turned.
 How tough are the G'naps?
-It took three Smurfs to subdue Clumsy while he was tangled in his own net.
+It took three Smurfs to subdue Clumsy Smurf while he was tangled in his own net (it was way easier to carry the Smurf from the original version of that scene).
 Which means that even if Smurfs were able to get close enough to figure out he was just faking being cured, he could easily subdue and turn them.

 For the 2011 movie: